-In order to maintain compliance with IRS and Treasury Department regulations regarding taxexempt bonds, the City of Philadelphia is adopting these policies and procedures.
+In order to maintain compliance with the requirements of the Internal Revenue Code and Internal Revenue Service and Treasury Department regulations regarding federally tax-exempt bonds, the City of Philadelphia is adopting these policies and procedures.
 It will take a concerted effort by personnel in various City Departments and outside professionals as coordinated by the City Treasurer to ensure that the City remains in compliance with these rules and regulations.
 This document is the framework of that compliance.
 The purpose of this document is make City personnel aware of the compliance issues, the efforts needed to remain in compliance, as well as the ability to demonstrate that compliance.